 For your resume to be an effective marketing tool, it must sell your unique commercial value rather than merely list your accomplishments.

-It’s likely that you know this already.
+You likely know this already.

 The initial screening time for resumes is between 6 and 7 seconds, according to a frequently-cited study by The Ladders.